Ravens notes: Eager to get past suspension, Kenneth Dixon soaking in lessons from Danny Woodhead

 “Kenny’s a sponge,” Harbaugh said.
 “He’ll do whatever you ask him to do as hard as he can, and he listens and he learns and he gets better every day by leaps and bounds.”

 End zone: Harbaugh said tight end Dennis Pitta, who dislocated his right hip Friday for the third time, is still in the hospital after undergoing surgical “procedures.”
 The team released the veteran Wednesday. ...
 Tight end Crockett Gillmore left practice early and appeared to gesture to his hamstring. ...
 The signing of cornerback Brandon Boykin on Monday gives the Ravens an experienced option to fill the slot where Tavon Young was poised to play before suffering a torn ACL in his knee June 1.
 Speaking for the first time since the Boykin signing, Harbaugh said: “Brandon Boykin’s a proven pro in the slot.
 He’s done it in two different places.
 A great guy to work with out here.
 And we also have other guys.
 We have young guys that we’re excited about, and that’s what competition is all about.” … The Ravens practiced Thursday without 12 players because of a variety of injuries and ailments.
 They were: tight ends Benjamin Watson (knee surgery), Darren Waller (unspecified) and Maxx Williams (knee surgery); wide receivers Michael Campanaro (sprained toe) and rookie Quincy Adeboyejo (undisclosed); cornerbacks Young and Sheldon Price (concussion), linebackers Terrell Suggs (coach’s decision) and C.J.
-Mosley (offseason shoulder surgery), right guard Marshal Yanda (offseason shoulder surgery), running back Buck Allen (unspecified) and defensive tackle Carl Davis (pectoral). … Former wide receiver and current NFL Network analyst Steve Smith Jr. attended practice with a camera crew in tow.
+Mosley (offseason shoulder surgery), right guard Marshal Yanda (offseason shoulder surgery), running back Buck Allen (unspecified) and defensive tackle Carl Davis (pectoral). … Former Ravens wide receiver and current NFL Network analyst Steve Smith Sr. attended practice with a camera crew in tow.

 Baltimore Sun reporter Edward Lee contributed to this article.